zlago/zlago/README.md

 ### a bit about me
-- she/her, furry (any pronouns will do, but id prefer if you used she/her)
+- she/her, furry (https://en.pronouns.page/@zlago for more info)
 - currently doing homebrew for game boy (dmg, sgb and cgb)
 - i also sometimes make animations of.. cats fighting? something like that
 - you may see me pop up at game jams from time to time